Variational closures for composite homogenised fluid flows: Mean flow closures via variational principles

-We see that the total circulation of equation \eqref{eq:ELASALT EP 1} equals the expected circulation of a stochastic fluid generated by the composition of maps $g_t = \Xi_t \circ \ob{g}_t$.
-This bears semblance to the ``statistical" Kelvin theorem proposed in the LA-SALT theory of \cite{Drivas2020}.
+Thus, the total circulation equals the expected circulation of a stochastic fluid generated by the composition of maps $g_t = \Xi_t \circ \bar{g}_t$, \emph{with $\bar{g}$ closed deterministically}.
+A similar ``statistical" Kelvin theorem was proposed in the LA-SALT theory of \cite{Drivas2020}.
+The major difference in LA-SALT theory to the present section is that the velocity vector field in averaged in \cite{Drivas2020}, while the momentum one-form is averaged here.

-Just as in Section \ref{sec:VP1}, the Legendre transform of $L$ is a time dependent Hamiltonian and so energy need not be conserved.
-The Poisson structure discussed in Corollary \ref{casimirlemma} is maintained where now the momentum is given by $\bbE \left[ \ob{m} \right]$, for $\ob{m} := \frac{\delta \ell^\Xi}{\delta \ob{u}}$.
-It follows that equation \eqref{eq:ELASALT EP 1} conserves the Casimir $C(\bbE \left[ \ob{m}_t\right]) $, where $C$ is a Casimir for the Lie Poisson bracket \eqref{LPdef}.